charlesll/ModelisationGeochimie/README.md

 Material for the course Modélisation en Géochimie

+November 2023 > !!!
+Course is ongoing, not all the material is online at the moment !!!

 # Dependencies

 You will need a working installation of Python, please see that with Google.
 I recommend Anaconda Python, that will provide a fully-featured Python distro with Jupyter Notebooks.